-Despite these safety features, the seat belt is still the most effective injury-prevention device in your vehicle.
+Despite recent safety features, seat belts are still the most effective injury-prevention devices in your vehicle.
 Fortunately, more people are buckling up every year.
-According to the Centers for Disease Control and Prevention, 83 percent of drivers and passengers in Mississippi wear their seat belts.
+According to the Centers for Disease Control and Prevention (CDC), 83% of Mississippi drivers and passengers wear their seat belts.

-However, that means 17 percent of vehicle occupants are at a high risk of suffering injuries or dying in the event of accidents.
+However, that means 17% of vehicle occupants are at a high risk of suffering injuries or dying in the event of accidents.
 According to the CDC, seat belts lower the risk of injuries and death by about half, and they saved 12,802 lives in 2014.

 For a free legal consultation, call 800-537-8185